kh14762/chiral-impulse/README.md

 | 273   | **printstone** | ICN tech |

 #### DarkStone
   _A programmed artificial caretaker that controls substation functionality.
-Linguists have spent decades attempting to decompile its image but little progress has been made. renders 3D objects. can carry long thought provoking conversations. open and close airlocks. auto-pilot vessal. log data. tablet_.
+Linguists have spent decades attempting to decompile its image but little progress has been made_.
+  - can carry long thought provoking conversations.
+  - Has the same access privledge as a pilot.
+  - tablet.

   #### SeerStone
-  _An optical device that can be used to communicate with other seerstones over infinte rang with zero latency.
+  _An optical device that can be used to communicate with other seerstones over infinte rang with zero latency_.
-  Monitors vast volumes.
+  - Monitors vast volumes.
-  Must orbit the sphere to gain different pov.
+  - Must orbit the sphere to gain different pov.
-  Smaller stones have fixed positions** while larger ones have greater fov. dark, sphere_.
+  - Smaller stones have fixed positions** while larger ones have greater fov.
+  - sphere.

   #### PrintStone
   _Player is equipped with a printstone.
-The relationsip between them is binding. printstone contains a set of bits that are movable only by the owning player. printstone is capable of replicating itself over a set duration. cube_.
+The relationsip between them is binding_.
+  - printstone contains a set of bits that are movable only by the owning player.
+  - printstone is capable of replicating itself over a set duration.
+  - cube.
 ```
 {
   "firstName": "John",